wktanlfc/Detecting-Intentional-Accounting-Errors/README.md

 Our model performed reasonably well, at 72% ROC on the leaderboard.

-Special thanks to my groupmates Dominic, Charlotte, Jun Rong, Ada, and Professor Richard Crowley, for this great opportunity.
+Special thanks to my groupmates Dominic, Charlotte, Jun Rong, Ada, and Professor Richard Crowley, for this great experience.

 Data is kept confidential due to its sensitive nature.